International relations theory: Psychological approaches to international relations

 Psychological approaches to international relations focus on the impact of cognition and emotion on world politics.
 Through the analysis of political decision making, scholars have examined a broad spectrum of issues ranging from nuclear strategy and nuclear proliferation to deterrence, reassurance, signaling, and bargaining, as well as conflict management and conflict resolution.

 In the 1970s, scholars of world politics started drawing on new research in cognitive psychology to explain decisions to cooperate or compete in international relations.
 Cognitive psychology had assigned cognition a central role in the explanation of human decision-making.
 It found that people's behavior often deviates from the expectations of the traditional rational choice model.
 To explain these deviations, cognitive psychologists developed several concepts and theories.
 These include theories of misperception, the importance of beliefs and schemas in information processing, and the use of analogies and heuristics in interpreting information, among others.

 Scholars of international relations took up these insights and applied them to issues in world politics.
 For example, Robert Jervis identified patterns of leaders' misperception in historical cases that led to unwanted escalation, failures of deterrence, and the outbreak of war.
 Deborah Welch Larson and Rose McDermott have referred to belief systems and schemas as central drivers of information processing and foreign policy decision-making.
 Keren Yarhi-Milo has investigated how policy-makers rely on cognitive shortcuts called "heuristics" when they assess the intentions of their adversaries.

-In addition to cognitive psychology, social psychology has long inspired research in international relations.
-Social psychologists have identified a fundamental human need for identity – the way in which a person or a group is, or wishes to be known by others.
+In addition to cognitive psychology, social psychology and psychoanalysis have long inspired research in international relations.
+Both have identified a fundamental human need for identity – the way in which a person or a group is, or wishes to be known by others.
 The resulting identity formation dynamics can contribute to conflicts between and among groups.
-Scholars of international relations have drawn on insights in social psychology to explore the dynamics of conflict among and between groups as well as processes of conflict management and resolution.
+Scholars of international relations have drawn on insights in social psychology and psychoanalysis to explore the dynamics of conflict among and between groups and states as well as processes of conflict management and resolution.